Lebowski89/blog/content/arrs/index.md

 ```

-I then include sub-tasks to edit the arrs configs with the relevant Postgres variables:
+I then edit the configs with relevant Postgres variables:

 ```yaml